 The Company's operations are subject to environmental regulations in the jurisdictions in which it operates.
 Environmental legislation is evolving in a manner which will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
-There is no assurance that future changes in environmental regulation, if any, will not adversely affect the Company's operations.
+Any future changes in environmental regulations will likely impact the Company's operations.